brettwooldridge/HikariCP/README.md

 will never be retired as idle *before* this timeout.
 A value of 0 means that idle connections are never removed from the pool.  *Default: 600000 (10 minutes)*

+``inializationFailFast``<br/>
+This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
+If connections cannot be created at pool startup time, a ``RuntimeException`` will be thrown from the ``HikariDataSource`` constructor.
+This property has no effect if ``minimumPoolSize`` is 0.  *Default: false*

 ``jdbc4ConnectionTest``<br/>
 This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
 This value is mutually exclusive with the